-Back to Back describing [second level]
+Back to Back Describing [second level]

 Pupils work in pairs and are given a pencil, sheet of paper and clipboard.
-One pupil chooses to do the describing, and the other will be doing the drawing.
+One pupil chooses to do the describing, and the other the drawing.
 The pupil who is drawing takes the materials.